 On board the ship

 Tours are free and leave from the information desk near Jumbo seafood.
 You must register and receive a pass first.
 Tours start at 11.40 and run every 20 minutes until 19.40.
 The tour takes 35 minutes.
 The museum is open for a limited time until the 13th of January.

 Tourists can get a free Tourist Discount Card on the production of your passport.
 It entitles you to discounts of between 5 & 30% at participating outlets as well as a 6% VAT refund.
 Ask in the store for the discount rate.

-The Siam Gift Card is a prepaid electronic shopping card valid at all outlets.
-You can fill it up with credit (minimum 1000 baht, maximum 50,000 baht) and refill it when you need to.
+The IconSiam Gift Card is a prepaid electronic shopping card valid at all outlets.
+You can fill it up with credit (least 1000 baht, most 50,000 baht) and refill it when you need to.
 It’s valid for 5 years and can also be used at Siam Paragon, Siam Center and Siam Discovery.
-A purchase of 5000 baht will get you a free 500 baht.
+Purchase of 5000 baht will get you a free 500 baht.
 Purchases over 5000 baht will get you a 10% discount on your first purchase.
 The card can also entitle you to special discounts and free gifts during promotions.